catherinegordon/catherinegordon/README.md

-- 👋 Hi, I’m @catherinegordon, I'm new here
+👋 Hi, I’m @catherinegordon, I'm new here!

 <!---
 catherinegordon/catherinegordon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.